Staten Island: 18th century and the American Revolution

-On August 22, 1777, the Battle of Staten Island occurred between the British forces and several companies of the 2nd Canadian Regiment fighting alongside other American companies.
-The battle was inconclusive, though both sides surrendered over a hundred troops as prisoners.
-The Americans finally withdrew.

-In early 1780, while the Kill Van Kull was frozen over, Lord Stirling led an unsuccessful Patriot raid from New Jersey on the western shore of Staten Island.
+On August 22, 1777, the Battle of Staten Island occurred between British forces and several companies of the 2nd Canadian Regiment fighting alongside other American companies.
+The battle was inconclusive, though both sides lost over a hundred soldiers as prisoners of war; the Americans soon withdrew.
+In early 1780, while the Kill Van Kull was frozen over, William Alexander led an unsuccessful American raid from New Jersey on the western shore of Staten Island.
 It was repulsed in part by troops led by British Commander Francis Rawdon-Hastings, 1st Marquess of Hastings.

-In June 1780, Wilhelm von Knyphausen, commander of Britain's Hessian auxiliaries, led many raids and a full assault into New Jersey from Staten Island with the aim of defeating George Washington and the Continental Army.
+In June 1780, Wilhelm von Knyphausen, a Hessian commander, led many raids and a full assault into New Jersey from Staten Island with the aim of defeating Washington and the Continental Army.
 Although the raids were successful in the Newark and Elizabeth areas, the advance was halted at Connecticut Farms (Union) and the Battle of Springfield.

-British forces remained on Staten Island for the remainder of the war.
-Most Patriots fled after the British occupation, and the sentiment of those who remained was predominantly Loyalist.
+British forces remained on Staten Island for the remainder of the war, and kept their headquarters in neighborhoods such as Bulls Head.
+The few Patriots on the island fled after the Battle of Long Island, and the sentiment of those who remained was predominantly Loyalist.
 Even so, the islanders found the demands of supporting the troops to be heavy.
-The British army kept headquarters in neighborhoods such as Bulls Head.
-Many buildings and churches were destroyed for their materials, and the military's demand for resources resulted in an extensive deforestation by the end of the war.
-The British army again used the island as a staging ground for its final evacuation of New York City on December 5, 1783.
+Several buildings, including churches, were chopped down to be used for firewood and other purposes, and the military's demand for resources resulted in an extensive deforestation by the end of the war.
+The island was used as a staging ground for the final British evacuation of New York City on December 5, 1783.
 After their departure, many Loyalist landowners, such as Christopher Billop, the family of Canadian historian Peter Fisher, John Dunn, who founded St. Andrews, New Brunswick, and Abraham Jones, fled to Canada, and their estates were subdivided and sold.
 Staten Island was occupied by the British longer than any single part of the Thirteen Colonies.